MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-command-channel.md

 To create a command notification channel, you need the following information:

--   Full path of the command file.
+-   Full path of the command file

--   Command line parameters.
+-   Command line parameters

--   The startup folder for the command, which is the path of the program you want to run.
+-   The startup folder for the command, which is the path of the program you want to run

 ## To enable a command notification

-1. Log on to the computer with a user account that is a member of the Operations Manager Administrators role.
+1. Sign in to the computer with a user account that is a member of the Operations Manager Administrators role.

-2. In the Operations console, click **Administration**.
+2. In the Operations console, select **Administration**.

 3. In the navigation pane, under **Notifications**, right-click **Channels**.
-Click **New channel** and then click **Command**.
+Select **New channel** and select **Command**.

-4. Type a unique name for this command channel in the **Notification command channel name** box and a brief description in the **Description** box.
-Click **Next**.
+4. Enter a unique name for this command channel in the **Notification command channel name** box and a brief description in the **Description** box.
+Select **Next**.

-5. Type the path to the executable file that you want to run in the **Full path to command file**  box.
+5. Enter the path to the executable file that you want to run in the **Full path to command file**  box.
 For example, "%systemroot%\cmd.exe" or "c:\windows\system32\cscript.exe".
-Type any parameters that you want to run with this command in **Command line parameters** box.
-Type the  directory for this command in the **Startup folder for the command line** box.
+Enter any parameters that you want to run with this command in **Command line parameters** box.
+Enter the  directory for this command in the **Startup folder for the command line** box.

-6. Click **Finish**, and then click **Close**.
+6. Select **Finish**, and select **Close**.

 ## Next steps

-* To designate when to send notifications and the addresses to which the notifications should be sent to, review [How to create notification subscribers](manage-notifications-create-subscribers.md)
+* To designate when to send notifications and the addresses to which the notifications should be sent to, review [How to create notification subscribers](manage-notifications-create-subscribers.md).

-* Create a [notification subscription](manage-notifications-create-subscriptions.md) to define the criteria, notification channel, and subscribers that will receive the notification.
+* To define the criteria, notification channel, and subscribers that will receive the notification, create a [notification subscription](manage-notifications-create-subscriptions.md).

 * To create a text message (SMS) notification channel, see [How to enable a text message (SMS) notification channel](manage-notifications-create-txt-channel.md).